Robert Lee Willie: Trial

 After their murder trials, Willie and Vaccaro stood trial for aggravated rape, aggravated kidnapping, and attempted murder.
-After Cuevas was forced to testify about how she was kidnapped and raped for a second time, Willie and Vaccaro pleaded guilty and said "Yea, we're guilty.
+After Cuevas was forced to testify about how she was kidnapped and raped for a second time, Willie and Vaccaro pleaded guilty and said "Yeah, we're guilty.
 We just wanted to put y'all through this."
 They received four additional life sentences.

 While on death row, Willie pleaded to second degree murder for killing Dennis Hemby and received a life sentence.
-Taylor pleaded guilty to manslaughter and received a 21-year sentence.
+His accomplice, Perry Wayne Taylor, pleaded guilty to manslaughter and received a 21-year sentence.
 In addition, Willie confessed to participating in the murder of 25-year-old St. Tammany Parish Deputy Sheriff Louis Wagner II on June 3, 1978.
 He implicated three other men, Richard A. Lott, Perry O. Phillips Jr., and Bobby K Raney.
 Wagner was allegedly killed as retaliation for repeatedly arresting one of the four men.
 The four men were charged with murder, but the charges against the others were dropped after Willie recanted and said the others had nothing to do with the murder.
 He pleaded guilty to second degree murder and received another life sentence.
 Willie allegedly recanted that others were involved after his father told him he'd violated the code of honor among criminals by being a snitch.

 In May 1984, serial killers Henry Lee Lucas and Ottis Toole confessed to killing Wagner.
 Willie then recanted completely, saying he'd only confessed to Wagner's murder so he could stay in the St. Tammany Parish Jail since he thought it was easier to escape from.
 They were charged with murder shortly after Willie's execution, but a grand jury declined to indict them.
 It was later found that Lucas and Toole could not have been involved in Wagner's murder.

 Willie also claimed to have killed two other men.
 One of the alleged victims was a hitchhiker, but no other details were given.
-The other was a male brick truck driver.
-Willie said he robbed the man in St. Tammany Parish.
-He said he wasn't planning on killing the driver, but ran him over after he threw a brick through his windshield.
-Willie said he disposed of the body in a pond along the interstate.
+The other was a male brick truck driver who Willie said he robbed in St. Tammany Parish.
+He said he hadn't planned on killing the man but ran him over after he threw a brick through Willie's windshield.
+He said he disposed of the body in a pond along the interstate.

 Death row

-In 1982, Sister Helen Prejean began to write to Willie, at the request of the prison chaplain.
+In 1982, Sister Helen Prejean began to write to Willie at the request of the prison chaplain.
 A teacher in New Orleans, she was one of the Sisters of Saint Joseph of Medaille and had acted as spiritual adviser to another inmate on death row.

 Willie was held on death row pending his execution, as appeals made their way through the courts.
 As was customary for such inmates, he was isolated socially and unable to work or participate in prison programs.
 After some time, Sister Prejean began to visit him and became his spiritual adviser.
-As she recounted in a book (see below), she worked to acknowledge him as a human being, help him acknowledge his crimes and reconcile with God.
+As she recounted in a book (see below), she worked to acknowledge him as a human being, help him acknowledge his crimes, and reconcile with God.